 AutopilotDevicePreparation was added and by the looks of it, around the same date, the DevicePreparation docs went live.

-So, every time a new insider build comes out, I just open that page first to determine if I need to spend time looking at some DLLs again.
+So, every time a new insider build comes out, I open that page first to determine whether I need to look at some DLLs again.

 7. Launch Agent

-Let’s get back to the Autopilot enrollment to find out what is going to happen next when we configure the proper autopilot registry values.
+Let’s return to the Autopilot enrollment to find out what will happen when we configure the proper Autopilot registry values.

 This time the device didn’t stop and didn’t throw an error at me (at least not on the devicepreparation page).
 Now it’s stuck at 100% without anything other than installing management extension.

-If we take a closer look at what is happening after the MDMAgentinstalled is set to 1 we will notice that the IME tries to initialize the bootstrapper agent.
-To do so it tries to launch the agent function.
+If we take a closer look at what happens after the MDMAgentinstalled is set to 1, we will notice that the IME tries to initialize the bootstrapper agent by launching the agent function.

-Luckily after a couple of weeks of releasing this blog, things changed a bit.
+Luckily, after a couple of weeks of releasing this blog, things changed slightly.
 This time the progress reporter kicked in and started showing me a different screen after it was done installing the Intune Management Extension (that is installed around 4%).

-As shown above, it was now showing the fact that it was “installing required apps and policies for your organization”.
+As shown above, it now showed that it was “installing required apps and policies for your organization.”

 That’s a big improvement from what it looked like before!
 It’s a shame that there is still work that needs to be done because the ProgressReporterHeartbeatHandler is still having issues connecting to its host.

-So instead of hanging on the installing management extension its how stuck on installing the required apps and policies.
+So, instead of hanging on to the installing management extension, it’s now stuck on installing the required apps and policies.

 8. The whiteboard